RamyaKappagantu/chaoss-augur-gsoc-22/README.md

 # Google Summer of Code - CHAOSS Microtasks
-This Readme file provides the status of the microtasks that were successfully completed.
+This Readme file provides the details of the microtasks that were successfully completed.

 ## Microtask 0: